Eligibility for Rate BR

 - You must agree to supply Hydro‑Québec with non-identifiable data from all charging stations covered by the contract under this rate, such as duration, energy consumption and power demand for each charge.

-These explanations have been simplified.
-For more details about experimental Rate BR, consult section 10 of chapter 4 of the Electricity Rates [PDF 4.54 Mb], approved by the Régie de l’énergie.
+This information has been simplified.
+For more details about experimental Rate BR, consult Section 10 of Chapter 4 of the Electricity Rates [PDF 4.83 MB], approved by the Régie de l’énergie.

 Structure of experimental Rate BR